Choosing the right API for your website:

 Luckily, the WordPress ecosystem has taken care of much of the complexity for implementing GraphQL API.

 WPGraphQL (WordPress GraphQL) is the most popular GraphQL solution in the WordPress ecosystem.
-Released by Jason Bahl and sponsored by companies such as WPEngine and GatsbyJS, the plugin covers most core WordPress functionalities and is accompanied by a number of official and third-party extensions, and a large, friendly developer community.
+Released by Jason Bahl, the plugin covers most core WordPress functionalities and is accompanied by a number of official and third-party extensions, and a large, friendly developer community.
 While alternatives like Gato GraphQL exist, WPGraphQL remains the preferred choice for enterprise.
 As of October 2024, WPGraphQL is now a canonical community plugin on wordpress.org, sponsored by Automattic.

 Like the WordPress REST API, WPGraphQL provides a robust developer experience, with classes and methods to expose custom data and types to the schema, and a plethora of WordPress actions and filters to modify behavior.
 That’s particularly important for developers building bespoke web-apps relying on lots of third-party functionality or custom data types; since WPGraphQL is a community plugin, most other plugins don’t expose their data “out of the box”, and you’ll likely need to register a significant number of custom GraphQL types and fields.